 I’ve been a curious learner my entire life – from my days as a ‘wee one’ to my days in the U.S. Navy.
 I’ve been a “let’s try that!” sort of teacher (middle/high school/college) for 25 years.
-Most recently, I’ve become a self-taught mixed-media artist while still working full-time in Education as an Instructional Coach.
-I am a Florida native living in Central Florida with my husband and two fur babies.
+Most recently, I’ve discovered the power of colors and mark-making while still working full-time in Education as an Instructional Coach.
+A Florida native, I currently live in Central Florida with my husband and fur children.

 Strong coffee + a writing notebook to start each day

 A typical weekday starts at 4:30 AM in my world – with a cup of strong coffee, my writing notebook, and two kitties snuggled at my feet.
 I prefer to write longhand while getting ideas out and making sense of life.
-With just 30 minutes, I head off to campus where I spend the next 8 hours working side-by-side with fellow teachers in their classrooms.
+With just 30 minutes to scribble my thoughts, I head to campus where I spend the next 8 hours working side-by-side with fellow teachers in their classrooms.
 Coaching is a rewarding role that helps me stay grounded in what’s happening in classrooms.

 At the end of a school day, I return to my joyful home studio – where the day began and the magic happens.
 With an hour or two before dinner prep gets underway, it’s time to make.
 Anything.
 Whatever needs to come out.
 Some days, an idea has bubbled up from the night before, waiting quietly in the background until I can give it my attention.
 Other days, my feelings about the day take over.
 No matter what it is, I know I can leave it on my work table – in a messy, colorful, half-done (usually) state – until I can continue or repeat the process the next day.

 A day without glue and paint on my hands is like a day without … well, you get the idea.
 Creating is essential for me every day, even if it’s 30 minutes.